nivreddy14/accessibility-assessment/DEVELOPMENT.md

 `accessibility-assessment/accessibility-assessment-service/app/resources/` folder.

 ## Building and running the image locally during development
 The repository uses a [Makefile](Makefile) to build and run the accessibility-assessment image.
+The Dockerfile also includes a step to RUN npm tests when building the image.

 To build and run the accessibility-assessment container locally, use command:
 ```makefile
 make run_local
 ```